 The physical packages that products come in aren’t purely functional, of course.
 They’re also opportunities for visual communication and branding through industrial design.

 Creating on-brand, memorable packaging requires translating a company’s brand identity into the physical world.
 This process usually starts with designers creating mockups and print-ready assets in a vector graphics editor such as Adobe Illustrator.
+Alternatively, some designers may choose to use free AI-generated images or templates to speed up the process.

 Coffee brand Nespresso shows how packaging design directly supports branding.
 This box includes the distinctive company logo (note the “N”), along with a background that shows approximately what this particular flavor will look like once brewed.
 It’s an effective way for buyers to know what to expect.
 The bilingual labeling (“Barista Creations | Créations Barista”) is also an important part of Nespresso’s brand identity.